EcoExtreML/zampy/README.md

  - Support both a CLI & Python API.

 Note: items in *italic* will not be worked on for now/low priority, but we want to allow space for these in the future.

+## Insturction for CDS API users
+To download the following datasets, users need access to CDS via cdsapi:

+- ERA5
+- ERA5 land
+- LAI

+Before submitting any request with `zampy`, please configure your `.cdsapirc` file following the instructions on https://pypi.org/project/cdsapi/.